feebeeabbru/PasswordManagerVulnerabilities/README.md

 # PasswordVulnerabilities

-This repository contains my main presentation, side project and code for the pyperclip attack (one of 3 attacks I preformed on the password managers).
+This repository contains my main presentation, side project and code for the pyperclip attack (one of 3 attacks I performed on the password managers).

 ---------------------------------------------------------------------------------------------------------------------------------------------------------